CPlusPatch/web-landing/content/en/security/opsec-and-you.md

 # Software Security

+## Updates

+You should **always** keep your software up to date.
+This is because software updates often contain security patches, and not updating your software means that you are vulnerable to known exploits.

+Using "old" software for the sake of stability is often a bad idea for security.
+Even if some fixes are backported, it is often not enough to protect you from attackers.
+You should **always** use the latest version of your software.

 ## Software Sources

 Proprietary software **SHOULD** be avoided like the plague for security reasons.
 This is because proprietary software is not open to public scrutiny, and can contain backdoors and other malicious code.
 You should **always** use FOSS software when possible.